kenflannery/rideshares-nostr/README.md

-Okay, that InfoScreen provides excellent content to pull from!
-Let's translate that into a comprehensive README.md for your GitHub repository.

 This README aims to welcome users and developers, explain the project, detail the NOSTR protocol being used, and make it easy for others to run or contribute.

 # Rideshares.org (NOSTR)